Shea Pruhs, ’13

 Deaconess, Christ the King Lutheran Church in Kingwood, Texas

-Today I run the student ministry at a church near Houston and often quote my CUI professors word for word — not to mention that all my undergraduate textbooks (some written by my professors) are on my shelf for easy access.
-CUI’s professors sparked in me a love of learning about theology, and I am making a career of sharing that love in church work.
+Today I run the student ministry at a church near Houston and often quote my Concordia professors word for word — not to mention that all my undergraduate textbooks (some written by my professors) are on my shelf for easy access.
+Concordia's professors sparked in me a love of learning about theology, and I am making a career of sharing that love in church work.

 Consider what you love.
 Think about the gifts God has given you and what brings you joy.
 Pursue that — God will bless it and use it.

 Christian women serving as deaconesses reach out to individuals in spiritual and physical need through acts of mercy, service and ministry.
 Depending on their gifts and calling, they may provide spiritual care, teach God’s Word, administer programs, work in social service or assist in a variety of other ministry tasks.
 Deaconesses frequently serve in congregations, hospitals, welfare institutions, college campuses, inner cities, foreign missions, and in other places where their ministry of service is needed.
 The Pre-Deaconess Studies Program equips women for seminary-level diaconal training through instruction in at least one biblical language and through other courses that will prepare them for graduate theological education.

 Questions?
 Contact Rev. Quinton Anderson at [email protected], (949) 214-3111.
 Or visit us online.